UCI-Libraries/Python/README.md

 Contact: Please email kaned@uci.edu for more information.

-Schedule

-Surveys

-Ask your instructor about pre- and post-workshop Survey details.
-A.M.
-Data Intro for Librarians
-08:30 	Sign in, coffee
-09:00 	Jargon Busting
-09:15 	Foundations
-10:15 	Break
-10:30 	Regular expressions
-11:15 	Exercises
-11:45 	Lunch break

-05:30 	End

-We will use this collaborative document for chatting, taking notes, and sharing URLs and bits of code.
+We will use this collaborative document for chatting, taking notes, and sharing URLs and bits of code: https://public.etherpad-mozilla.org/p/UCI_Into_to_Unix_Shell_20182202

 Syllabus